vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/045/08_vishve_asyA.md

 It is possible that b is a conversion into a subordinate clause of IV.3.11b sám áṅgiraso navanta góbhiḥ with pāda a acting as a preposed afterthought.

 The 2nd hemistich brings another syntactic problem: in c the Pp. interprets útsa (before a vowel) as nom. -aḥ, a grammatical ident. that in turn requires that c be an independent clause.
 The Pp. reading is defended by Oldenberg and fld. by many, incl.
 Geldner, Hoffmann (Injunk.
 165), Witzel Gotō.
-With Lü (385 n.
+With Lüders (385 n.
 2; fld. by Schmidt p.
 177, Janert p.

 10) I prefer the loc. útse, parallel to paramé sadhásthe, and defining the place where Saramā found the cows in d.